sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns.md

 Subsequent action steps that use this preamble in their `Dockerfile` will run faster because they can leverage the cache folder.

-## Note for Automation developers
+## Note for developers

-If you are looking to run automation on a larger scale in the local dev environment, follow the [guide on automation development](../dev/automation_development.md).
+If you are looking to use campaigns in your local dev environment, follow the [guide on campaigns development](../dev/campaigns_development.md).